risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.7/deploy/deploy-k8s-helm.md

 Where `<my-risingwave>` is the release name you choose to use for your RisingWave deployment.
 This command will install the latest stable version of RisingWave.

 If you want to install a particular version, you can specify the version via the `image-tag` attribute.
-For example:
+Remember to replace `<version_number>` with the desired version, for example `v1.7.0`.

 ```bash
 helm install --set wait=true --set image.tag=<version_number> <my-risingwave> risingwavelabs/risingwave